How to Build a Professional Photography Portfolio

 Here's how to identify your style:

-- Review your existing body of work: Look for recurring themes, compositions, and lighting techniques that resonate with you and draw the viewer's eye.
+• Review your existing body of work: look for recurring themes, compositions, and lighting techniques that resonate with you and draw the viewer's eye.
+This is easy if you use an online photo gallery to share photos with your clients.

 Now that you've established your photographic style, it's time to curate your best work.
 Remember, your portfolio is a curated collection, not a comprehensive archive, so resist the urge to include everything you've ever shot.